 When would someone have surgery?

 For some people surgery can stop or reduce the number of seizures they have.
-It might be considered if anti-seizure medication (ASM - previously called anti-epileptic drugs, or AEDs) have not stopped or significantly reduced the number of seizures.
+Surgery might be considered if:

-- a cause for your epilepsy can be found in a specific area of your brain, and this is an area where surgery is possible.
+• a cause for your epilepsy can be found in a specific area of your brain, where surgery is possible.
+This

-- the surgeons can reach the epileptogenic lesion during surgery and can remove it safely without causing new problems;
+• the surgeons can reach the epileptogenic lesion during surgery and can remove it safely without causing

-- other parts of your brain could be affected by the surgery, for example the parts that control your speech, sight, movement, or hearing;
+• other parts of your brain could be affected by the surgery, for example the parts that control your speech,

-- you have a good chance of having your seizures stopped by the surgery and better quality of life; and
+• you have a good chance of having your seizures stopped by the surgery and better quality of life; and

 Deciding whether to have surgery